Obstacles to students voice in curriculum design

 Q: How does the inclusion of student voice in curriculum design impact long-term academic outcomes and student satisfaction?

-A: The inclusion of student voice in curriculum design positively impacts long-term academic outcomes and student satisfaction by ensuring that the curriculum is closely aligned with student needs, learning styles, and career aspirations.
+A: The inclusion of student voice in curriculum design positively impacts long-term academic outcomes and student satisfaction by ensuring that the curriculum is closely aligned with student needs, student needs, and career aspirations.
 When students feel heard and see their feedback reflected in their courses, it increases their engagement and motivation, leading to improved academic performance.
 Additionally, a curriculum that considers student input is more likely to be relevant, dynamic, and inclusive, addressing diverse learning preferences and backgrounds.
 This relevance and inclusivity enhance student satisfaction, as learners find the content meaningful and applicable to real-world scenarios.
 Over time, institutions that prioritise student voice in curriculum design tend to see higher retention rates, better academic achievements, and stronger alumni networks, as students graduate feeling valued and well-prepared for their future careers.

 References